Fazestar01/Healthcare-Insurance-Cost-Analysis/README.md

 # Hackathon : Healthcare Insurance Cost Analysis - Project 1

-**Project XYZ** is a comprehensive data analysis tool designed to streamline data exploration, analysis, and visualisation.
+**Hackathon - Python ETL & Visualisation ** is a comprehensive data analysis tool designed to streamline data exploration, analysis, and visualisation.
 The tool supports multiple data formats and provides an intuitive interface for both novice and expert data scientists.

 # ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)

 ## Dataset Content
-* Describe your dataset.
-Choose a dataset of reasonable size to avoid exceeding the repository's maximum size of 100Gb.
+* This dataset is about healthcare insurance and contains records including demographic and lifestyle factors that impact the costs of insurance.
+The dataset contains information on the relationship between personal attributes like: age, gender, BMI, family size, smoking habits, geoographic factors and their impact on medical insurance charges.
+This dataset helps anaylse fctors affecting healthcare costs and usuaeful for predictive modelling in the insurance industry. it also allows data visualisation to understand expense trends across different groups.
+The current size of the dataset is at 700,000 bytes.

 ## Business Requirements